-2021 marked the launch of Strategy 2024 - 'Shaping and Responding to the Environment'.
-At the time of strategy development, the Institute and society at large were experiencing significant global uncertainty arising from the Covid-19 pandemic.
+2022 was the second year of Strategy 2024 - 'Shaping and Responding to the Environment'.
+During 2022, the Institute and society at large were emerging from the global Covid-19 pandemic.
+Small steps to re-engage in person were evident across the business.
+The Business plan continued to focus on all three Strategic Priorities and the three Strategic Enablers.